Oppo Reno 6 release date, price, specs and what you need to know

 Design and display

 Each phone has a 6.55-inch FHD+ display which supports HDR10+, with a 90Hz refresh rate and 180Hz touch input.
-The screen on each phone is broken up by a 'punch-hole' cut-out.
+The screen on each phone is also broken up by a punch-hole cut-out.

-The phones are available in some pretty dynamic shades, with pale blues and silvers shown off, but probably more colors available.
+The phones are available in some pretty dynamic shades, with pale blues and silvers shown off, but probably more colors available too.

 Cameras and battery life

-The Oppo Reno 6 and 6 Pro have the same rear and front camer arrays, with one key difference - the latter has a 2MP macro camera that's missing on the 'vanilla' phone.
+The Oppo Reno 6 and 6 Pro have the same rear and front camera arrays, with one key difference - the latter has a 2MP macro camera that's missing on the 'vanilla' phone.

 The Oppo Reno 6 Pro Plus brings the big changes though.
 It has a 50MP main camera, which is technically lower-res than the 64MP snapper on the other two, but has a bigger sensor size to 'see' more light.